 One of the biggest problems that people have when they are fighting against their addictive behaviors, and one of the biggest causes of relapse, is the idea that rehabilitation is a “quick fix” for someone struggling with drug or alcohol abuse.
 It is anything but.
 Overcoming addiction is a tough road to travel and requires hard work and dedication.
 Without making a personal commitment to focus on recovery, no program or facility is going to be able to help someone beat his or her addiction.
 There is no such thing as a “quick fix”, and not all recovery programs and treatment facilities are the same.

-The addiction treatment strategy at Best Drug Rehabilitation was developed taking this into account.
-We don’t just focus on helping our patients to get clean and sober.
-We help them to find the tools and skills that will help them to achieve long-term sobriety.
-By addressing the causes of their addictive behaviors, such as past traumas rather than the symptoms of those behaviors (the actual abuse of drugs or alcohol), we are really teaching them to focus on recovery, not just on getting sober.
+The addiction treatment strategy at many facilities was developed taking this into account.
+They don’t just focus on helping patients find a way to get clean and sober.
+We want them to find a program that gives them the tools and skills that will help them to achieve long-term sobriety.
+By addressing the causes of their addictive behaviors, such as past traumas rather than the symptoms of those behaviors (the actual abuse of drugs or alcohol), they learn how to focus on recovery, not just on getting sober.

 Jenna realized that she had been going about it wrong.
 Her main focus was the happiness of her family, rather than keeping her focus on recovery from addiction.
 Repairing the damaged relationships that have resulted from a person’s substance abuse is important, but the main focus in recovery must be on the individual.
 If they are healthy, happy, and have found inner peace, the rest will follow.
 Jenna discovered that she needed to work on herself first.
 “As hard as it is, I’m going to go straight from here and go to sober living,” she says.
 “It’s not easy, but whatever is easy in life doesn’t mean that’s the right choice.
 Sure, it’d be easy to pop back home.
 But it was easy to pop a pill.”